Anthony-Nolan/Atlas/README.md

   - *ARM_TENANT_ID*
     - Details available from the azure AD app registration
 - New Devops build pipelines should be created, using the checked in `<pipeline>.yml` files.
-- An Azure service connection should be set up to the target Azure subscription
+- An Azure service connection should be set up to the target Azure subscription, scoped to the new resource group for this Atlas installation
+    - Due to the restriction by resource group, terraform must be run before this can be set up - either via a partial release or manually
 - A Devops release should be manually created
   - The following steps should be defined:
     - Apply terraform